Tjiawei/NeighborNet/README.md

 # Neighbor Relations Matter in Video Scene Detection
 This is an official PyTorch Implementation of **Neighbor Relations Matter in Video Scene Detection**.

-If you have any questions before the code is released, please contact the first author.

-The data preprocessing, training code, and trained model are expected to be made public by the end of September.

 ## Generate Graph Files
 https://pan.baidu.com/s/1sodKXth7GgHztkHp7tsN8A 提取码: 2345